blackgrape2025/peterdavanzo-site/content/writing/the-next-note.md

 He may or may not have given great financial advice.
 Or relationship advice.

-But I trust him to choose the next note.
+But I trust his judgment when he chooses the next note.

 When I listen to his records, I can hear the emotion, the highs and lows, the atmosphere.
+Created through a series of choices.

 Earned.